If you’re passionate about something and you want to share it with the world, then you might want to consider creating your very own evergreen course.

 - Your own website – having your own course on your own web property gives you the most control over your product.
 You can choose your own design and set your own price.
 You don’t have to give anyone a share of your profits; you get to keep everything!
 If you use WordPress, you can simply use a plugin to manage your course and your payments, and you can be in business in a matter of hours!

-- Third-party hosted platforms – if you don’t have your own website, or you don’t want to be bothered with setting it up on your own, you can host your course on a third-party platform.
+- Third-party hosting platforms – if you don’t have your own website, or you don’t want to be bothered to set it up on your own, you can host your course on a third-party platform.
 These platforms make it easy for you to upload and manage your course, but they come at a price.
 Some require a monthly or annual subscription while some require a certain percentage of your sales.

 - Online learning marketplaces – sites like these have become popular in recent years.
 If you want to get your course in front of millions of people, then this is the good place for your course.
 However, the downside is that you have little control over your course once you upload it.
 Most platforms also place a limit on course prices, and they even take a cut of your earnings so be sure to keep this information in mind.